Criterion offers what should prove to be a definitive transfer of a pivotal and still overwhelmingly intimate David Lynch film.

 The thorniest nostalgia trip in the history of television has been outfitted with a gorgeous and painstaking transfer.

-Criterion appropriately emphasizes sensorial texture over context, with a sparse supplements package that leaves quite a bit to the imagination.
+Criterion emphasizes sensorial texture over context, with a sparse supplements package that leaves quite a bit to the imagination.

 John Carroll Lynch’s Lucky is an impeccably acted yet sentimental film that’s bashful about said sentimentality.